Marsupilami1/actors-ocaml/README.md

    | Filled of 'a
 ```

-As you can see, the hook takes a function `'a -> unit`, so it will receive the value of the future in argument.
+As you can see, the callback takes a function `'a -> unit`, so it will receive the value of the future in argument.
 This is useful to define functions such as `fmap` and `join` (See `Promise.Infix`).

 #### Creating and writing